Quanzhen School

-The Quanzhen School (全真: Quánzhēn, "All-True", Complete Perfection, Integrating Perfection or Complete Reality) is currently one of the two dominant denominations of Daoism in mainland China.
-It originated in Northern China in 1170 under the Jin dynasty (1115–1234).
+The Quanzhen School (全真: Quánzhēn, "All-True", Complete Perfection, Integrating Perfection or Complete Reality) is currently one of the two dominant denominations of Daoism in China.
+It originated in the Shandong peninsula in 1170.

-One of its founders was the master Wang Chongyang (1113–1170), who lived in the early Jin dynasty.
-When the Mongols invaded the Song dynasty (960–1279) in 1254, the Quanzhen Taoists exerted great effort in keeping the peace, thus saving thousands of lives, particularly among those of Han Chinese descent.
+One of its founders was master Wang Chongyang (1113–1170).
+When the Mongols invaded China the Quanzhen Taoists exerted great effort in keeping the peace, thus saving most Han Chinese lives.

 Qiu Chuji, a major disciple of Wang, founded the Dragon Gate lineage (龍門派 Lóngmén pài), along with the White Cloud Monastery in Beijing.
 This tradition remains one of the largest Taoist sects in China today.

 Scriptures

 According to Louis Komjathy, the three most important scriptures in the Quanzhen school are: